-Out of all the dry iron boxes we tested, the Bajaj DX7 definitely performed the best overall.
-This iron box was highly recommended by our product testers, and was very easy to work with.
-Plus, it’s priced very reasonably as well and it still is amongst the best dry irons in India.
+Out of all the dry iron boxes we had tested, the Bajaj DX7 performed the best overall.
+This iron box was highly recommended by our product testers and was very easy to work with.
+Plus, it’s was priced very reasonably as well and it still is amongst the best dry irons in India.

 Best Budget Dry Iron box (under 500 INR)